mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 2. [Installing MindSpore 2.2.14](https://www.mindspore.cn/install/)

-Based on the MindSpore official website guidelines, select the MindSpore installation package that is compatible with the current environment.
+According to the guidelines on the [MindSpore official website](https://www.mindspore.cn/install/), install MindSpore version 2.2.14 along with the corresponding GPU or Ascend AI processor software packages.

 3. [Install openmpi 4.0.3](https://www.open-mpi.org/software/ompi/v4.0/) (For distributed training and evaluation, if distributed training is not required, you can skip it)